UI-Research/hfpc_kudi/README.md

 ### Report includes:

 #### About City/MSA
-* Explanation of the market: Population Household in City and MSA
+* Population Household in City and MSA
 * Race and Segregation in City
 * Neighborhood Racial Segregation
-* Neighborhood Racial Composition

 #### Household Characteristics
 * Homeownership Rate